 |Colour||Black, Dark Grey, Fawn, Grey, Light Grey, White|

 |Common health issues||Hip dysplasia, Primary lens luxation (PLL), Degenerative myelopathy (DM), Patellar luxation|

 These dogs are known for their extremely high intelligence, which in turn makes them relatively easy to train.
-They are also a very energetic breed so will need plenty of walkies, exercise and playtime.
+They are also a very energetic breed so will need plenty of walks, exercise and playtime.
 For this reason, they would do best in a family that already lead an active life that they can easily slot into.
 On the topic of their huge energy, Pumis also love taking part in canine spots as well!
-They are an extremely loving and happy doggy and love 'hoomans', although they do usually tie themselves particularly to one person.
-However, for the right family, with the right amount of time to give, they have the potential to make lovely family pets!
+They are an extremely loving and happy breed and love 'hoomans', although they do usually tie themselves particularly to one person.

 These dogs were first introduced into Europe in the 9th century by the Maygar Tribes, although its thought that they originally came from Tibet!
 However, it wasn't until the 20th century that they became an established breed.
 They were bred to herd livestock, including sheep, goats and pigs.
 These dogs had many variances and were eventually split into three groups; the Pumi, Mudi and Puli and it's thought that the Pumi was developed in the West of Hungary.
 A breed standard was created by Emil Raitsits, during the 1900's with later alterations in the 1920's.